-When you see your dog eating its poop and throwing up your initial reaction is one of concern.
+When you see your dog eating poop and throwing up your initial reaction is one of concern.

 However, don’t panic.
 Help is here.

 All I ask is that you have a look at my ebook.
 It will not cost anything to have a look at the content and allow you to make an informed decision.
 Just Click Here.

 My book will last you throughout the life of your dog and keep them happy and healthy.